aljedaxi/zettel/pages/diagnosing the system.md

 	  > Make a list of the System Three components ... that means
 	  > Who are those who partake in resource bargaining, the allocation of resources, the accountability loop;
 	  > what supportive management does each have to administer the A, B, C ... activities of System Two;
+	-
-	- Refer to Figure 21, on which the
+	  > Refer to Figure 21, on which the six vertical variety absorbers are shown
 - On [[cybernetics]]
   collapsed:: true
 	-